 Step 2: Smoke

-Place the chicken on the grill grate with the breast side up.
+Place the chicken on the grill grate, breast side up.
 Smoke the chicken at 275°F for about 2 hours.

 After 45 minutes, spray cooking oil or butter on the chicken.
 This will help the skin to get crispy.
 After another 45 minutes (90 minutes total), rotate the chicken and spray more oil.